JanHerca/urantiapedia/output/wikijs/en/article/606/The_Adventures_Of_Jesus_Of_Nazareth.md

 </figure>

-_[In the previous issue of Six-O-Six, it was announced that our editorial panel is attempting to put together a work having the aim of bringing the teachings of Jesus, as revealed in _The URANTIA Book_, to non-readers.
+_[In the previous issue of Six-O-Six, it was announced that our editorial panel is attempting to put together a work having the aim of bringing the teachings of Jesus, as revealed in_ The URANTIA Book, _to non-readers.
 Contributions were solicited, perhaps a chapter, but even a plot to go along with your favorite teaching could be a help.
 The story should be “fictional” but the teachings are expected to have a firm foundation in the book itself._

 _In the review of Borg's book, “Jesus: A New Vision” in the previous article, you will appreciate that the Christian laity is in desperate need of the true teachings of Jesus.
 Although Borg has done a marvelous job in presenting the human Jesus in a persuasive but non-confrontational manner, his book is unlikely to reach many of the laity.
 The purpose of our “Adventures” is gap-filling — to bring _The URANTIA Book_ teachings of and about Jesus to the Christian laity now._